makersacademy/makersbnb-python-seed/lib/requirement5.md

 constructor(startDate, endDate, customer_id, property_id)

-TODO : Confirm that the customer and owner classes are defined **Can decide on 1 or 2 classes later on.
+Confirm that the customer and owner classes are defined **Can decide on 1 or 2 classes later on.
 ORM vs Repository classes **